In memory: Paul Decle – community activist, gardener and friend

 Our thoughts are with Paul’s family and friends at this difficult time.
 They are especially with his husband and life partner Christian – they were inseparable for more than 30 years.

-This link to Christian’s Facebook post includes many personal tributes.
+These links to posts in Christian’s Facebook include many personal tributes.

 Simon Collins and Polly Clayden

 This article was first published on 28 April 2021.